Infiltrate Destroy Rebuild: Commercial

 Infiltrate•Destroy•Rebuild was the first album released by CKY to register on a music chart, reaching number 99 on the US Billboard 200.
 Outside of the US, it also reached number 108 on the UK Albums Chart and number 10 on the UK Rock & Metal Albums Chart.
 According to Miller, as of August 2015 the album had sold over 315,000 copies, making it the best-selling CKY album.

 Critical

 Media response to Infiltrate•Destroy•Rebuild was generally positive.
 AllMusic's Torreano awarded the album four out of five stars, describing it as "an irony-free exploration of heavy music that goes straight for the gut and keeps on punching".
 He praised the band's variety of styles on the release, highlighting tracks such as "Escape from Hellview" and "Sporadic Movement".
 PopMatters writer Tranter was similarly positive, describing IDR as "an album of expert modern rock tunes, bursting with intelligent ... lyrics and first-rate, progressive musical experimentation".

 Punknews.org's review praised the album's writing and production, noting that it is "a definite progression from their previous work" but claiming that it "has some brief moments that become almost too poppy for its own good", namely on "Plastic Plan".
-Sputnikmusic's review also named "Plastic Plan" as a particularly weak point of the album, criticising the "crowbarred into place" chorus and claiming that it lets the album down.